behruzgurbanli/simulated-virtual-memory-manager/README.md

 Contributions to enhance the functionality, improve the simulation accuracy, or refactor the codebase are welcome.
 Please follow the steps below:

 - Fork the repository.
-- Create your feature branch (git checkout -b feature/AmazingFeature).
+- Create your feature branch (git checkout -b feature/NewFeature).
-- Commit your changes (git commit -am 'Add some AmazingFeature').
+- Commit your changes (git commit -am 'Add some NewFeature').
-- Push to the branch (git push origin feature/AmazingFeature).
+- Push to the branch (git push origin feature/NewFeature).
 - Open a pull request.